 As a parent, it’s your job to support your children on the path to adulthood.
 But plenty of parents continue to support their kids financially once they’re adults with kids of their own — which could turn into a toxic habit for you and your children.

-A 2,000-person survey conducted by TD Ameritrade in 2017 found that on average, millennials aged 19 to 37 said they received $11,011 in financial support and unpaid labor from their boomer parents, ages 50 to 70.
+A 2,000-person survey conducted by TD Ameritrade recently found that on average, millennials aged 19 to 37 said they received $11,011 in financial support and unpaid labor from their boomer parents, ages 50 to 70.
 Without that help, many millennials couldn’t support their current lifestyles, the survey found.

 Boomers Are Providing Child Care and Household Help

 On average, boomer grandparents provided 14.3 hours of primary childcare per week and 9.2 hours of back-up care or babysitting.
 Millennials also said their parents spend more than 10 hours a week helping them prepare meals, clean the house and run errands.

 How This Happens